clj-commons/manifold/docs/stream.md

 ([{:op "map"} << stream: ... >>])
 ```

+Each element returned by `downstream` is a 2-tuple, the first element describing the connection, and the second element describing the stream it's feeding into.

 The value returned by the callback for `connect-via` provides backpressure - if a deferred value is returned, further messages will not be passed in until the deferred value is realized.

 ### buffers and backpressure